When To Use FPGA vs Microcontroller

 Is an MCU a Microprocessor

 Compared to an MCU, a microprocessor (MPU) is a higher performance and a more general-purpose semiconductor device.
-The distinction between an MCU and a microprocessor (MPU) begins with the memory architecture, where an MCU primarily relies on an embedded system of memory (volatile and non-volatile), and an MPU relies on external memory (i.e., DRAM and Flash) in addition to internal memory.
+The distinction between an MCU and a microprocessor (MPU) begins with the embedded memory architecture, where an MCU primarily relies on an embedded system of memory (volatile and non-volatile), and an MPU relies on external memory (i.e., DRAM and Flash) in addition to internal memory.
 This allows an MPU to run a higher performance operating system, such as Linux, and to perform advanced computing tasks including artificial intelligence, digital signal processing and general computing tasks.
-In recent years there has been a focus to provide a continuum between MCU and MPU.
-This includes running Linux on MCU and Real-time Operating System (RTOS) on an MPU.
+In recent years there has been a focus on providing a continuum between MCU and MPU.
+This includes running Linux on the MCU and a Real-time Operating System (RTOS) on an MPU.

 What are Common Microcontroller Applications and Examples